TheStig294/100-more-randomats-pack-2/README.md

 ## The detective is acting suspicious...
 The/A detective has a 50% chance to secretly be turned into a traitor.\
 \
-_ttt_randomat_detraitor_ - Default: 1 - Whether this randomat is enabled
+_ttt_randomat_dsuspicious_ - Default: 1 - Whether this randomat is enabled